TDarkShadow/loadorderlibrary/README.md

 - Verified users/lists.
 For example, Dylan Perry (creator of Ultimate Skyrim) could have an account verified and upload an official Ultimate Skyrim for people to compare against with confidence.
 - More filtering options.
 For example, hiding disabled mods in modlist.txt by default and having a toggle to view them.
 - 2FA (authenticator app based).
 Low-priority.
 I don't feel anything on this site is really worth the security 2FA provides, and this will be more a learning exercise.
+- List filtering by game/author.
+- Pagination for browse lists page so it doesn't become too long.

 # Privacy